GIRL COMET MAY 2013 - SEPT 2021

 No one is above another simply by virtue of the way they were born or their ability to procreate.
 Just as there should not be levels of superiority implied simply by virtue of which shade of skin color we were born with or whom anyone loves... no one is superior to another based on the details of their birth, ethnicity or anything that is unrelated to character.

 If your child was born with a variation of sex development (or anything out of the ordinary), please focus on loving and helping your baby optimize their health, not on 'Fixing' them with unnecessary surgeries or placing them in roles that they may not be suited or born for.

 With your love and protection, your baby will grow up with healthy self esteem which is critical to have in order for them to find the right path in life.
 Confidence, love, joy and fulfillment in life can only be attained if we believe that we deserve it.
 As the wise Frederick Douglass said: "It is easier to build strong children than to repair broken men."

-If you were born with a DSD or in any way are different than average people:
+If you were born with a DSD or are in any way different than average people:

 Please do not let shame or imaginary corrupted scenarios in your mind make you believe that you are a second class citizen of the world, as I mistakenly did it for so long.
-Please don't wait to start falling in love with yourself unconditionally, it is the key to everything; I promise I am working hard to let go and do the same.
+Please don't wait to start falling in love with yourself unconditionally, it is the key to everything.
+I promise I am working hard to let go and do the same.